New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Metrically compatible probabilities on compact metric spaces

 for all $\alpha>0$ and all $\varepsilon >0$ small enough.
 Then, you just have to divide by $N(K;\varepsilon)$, to take $L_{\varepsilon \rightarrow 0}$ , and then to use $\lim_{\alpha \rightarrow 0}$.
 So we have $m(A \cup B) = m(A) + m(B)$.

 \begin{flushright} $\blacksquare$ \end{flushright}

-But, at this level, we are still far away from getting a real measure.
+But, at this level, we are still far away from having built a real measure.
 Indeed, the $\sigma$-additivity in $M$ seems to be difficult to prove.
 Moreover, the following lemma insures us that the behaviour of this map of sets $m$ does not suit.

 \begin{lemma} Let $P$ be in $M$.
 Then $\overset{\circ}{P}$ and $\overline{P}$ are in $M$ and $m(P) = m(\overset{\circ}{P}) = m(\overline{P}).$ \end{lemma}